Original interview from PASH! (April 2026), original interviewer: 佐々木玲佳; storyboard from the TRIGUN STAMPEDE Exhibition in Ikebukuro (March 2025).

 — That’s all thanks to your charisma and power to attract people, Director Shinohara!

 No, I don’t think that’s the case… But I’d be very happy if I could be even just one factor in keeping people around.
 The animators participating in this project are all extremely skillful, but talented animators usually tend to choose production environments with other talented people, or with brilliant episode and series directors.
 Objectively speaking, I don’t have the kind of directing talent that can draw people in like that.
 What I wish to achieve is to offer these very talented people a comfortable and free environment to work in, and capture the charm of the original work on the screen.
+Regarding Episode 13, I believe we managed to create something fun.
+However, it wasn’t exactly a relaxed process for everyone.
+On top of requiring a lot of precision and carefulness, it was a tremendous amount of work.
+That episode was made possible by imposing excessive demands on the staff for a TV series.
+The accuracy even in the in-between animation and the photography was really outstanding, and I’m truly impressed we could reach that level of quality with almost no need for retakes.

 — That’s very nice to hear.
 I was surprised that Episode 13 started off with an episode of the in-universe show.

 Following the original manga’s flow, I initially meant to start with the encounter with (Himeno) Amane, but that way it didn’t feel like “KiseKoi was back”.
 I really like the story in Amane’s episodes, but I felt it would have been too emotional as an opener.
 Changing the order a bit and starting with the TsuCom (“We’re the Tsukiyono♡Company”) episode, this second season could open with Marin and Wakana’s costume-making endeavors, and I felt that was more like KiseKoi.
+Also, I’m really glad I was able to ask Ikarashi Kai-kun to handle the designs and key-animation for the TsuCom part.

 — He really went all out with it.

+For TsuCom, I wanted visuals that would both convey its cuteness and have a strong initial impact.
+Ikarashi-kun handled both aspect really well, and apparently he’s a fan of the series too, so he was the perfect fit.
 Fans who follow the staff might view him as someone with a distinctive style, but he’s a rare talent who not only accurately grasps the director’s intent, but also creates richer visuals beyond expectations.
 We’re friends, but I’m also a big fan of his.

 — I’d also like to hear about your storyboard work for the TsuCom part.